Azure/azure-sdk/docs/java/implementation.md

 {% include requirement/MUST id="java-logging-levels" %} use one of the following log levels when emitting logs: `Verbose` (details), `Informational` (things happened), `Warning` (might be a problem or not), and `Error`.

-{% include requirement/MUST id="java-logging-failure" %} use the `Error` logging level for failures that the application is unlikely to recover from (out of memory, etc.).
+{% include requirement/MUST id="java-logging-errors" %} use the `Error` logging level for failures that the application is unlikely to recover from (out of memory, etc.).

-{% include requirement/MUST id="java-logging-warning" %} use the `Warning` logging level when a function fails to perform its intended task.
+{% include requirement/MUST id="java-logging-warn" %} use the `Warning` logging level when a function fails to perform its intended task.
 This generally means that the function will raise an exception.
 Do not include occurrences of self-healing events (for example, when a request will be automatically retried).

 {% include requirement/MAY id="java-logging-slowlinks" %} log the request and response (see below) at the `Warning` logging level when a request/response cycle (to the start of the response body) exceeds a service-defined threshold.
 The threshold should be chosen to minimize false-positives and identify service issues.